 If you would like further information regarding the periods for which your personal data will be stored, please contact us using the details set out in section 9.

-When necessary, sometimes we (or third parties acting on our behalf) will transfer personal data that we collect about you to countries outside of the European Economic Area ("EEA").
+When necessary, sometimes we (or third parties acting on our behalf) will transfer personal data that we collect about you to countries outside of the United Kingdom.
 Where a transfer occurs we will take steps to ensure that your personal data is protected.
-For example, where we send your personal data to third parties, and they are or their sub-processor is located outside of the EEA and in a country where the data protection regime has not been deemed adequate by the European Commission, the transfer will be subject to the Data Processor Standard Contractual Clauses (http://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A32010D0087).
-Where the third party we send your data to is acting as a data controller in their own right, the transfer of your data overseas will be subject to the Data Controller Standard Contractual Clauses (http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32004D0915) (together, the “Model Clauses”).
+For example, where we send your personal data to third parties, and they are or their sub-processor is located outside of the UK and in a country where the data protection regime has not been deemed adequate by the UK Government, the transfer will be subject to the appropriate version of the Data Processor or Controller Standard Contractual Clauses (the “Model Clauses”).

-We share your data with Talbot Underwriting’s offices outside the UK and EU, including in Australia, Singapore, the United States of America, Bermuda, Chile and Canada.
+We share your data with Talbot Underwriting’s offices outside the UK and EU, including in Singapore, the United States of America, Bermuda and Canada, and with our group companies, including those within AIG.
 We do this to arrange (re)insurance, handle claims, instruct third parties and conduct other activities in the ordinary course of our business.
 To protect personal data when it moves between offices, we use encryption and secure data transfers, the Model Clauses (listed above) and there are intra-group rules on data protection, and access is limited to those that have a business need to see the personal data.

 In some circumstances we may also share your personal information outside Talbot.
 For example, we use a third party in India to provide data processing services to support our underwriting activities.
 In these cases, we use a number of special measures to protect the data, such as encryption and secure data transfers, contractual protections, we conduct due diligence on third parties and we enter into the relevant Model Clauses with them.